A Fluctuation Theory of Liquid-Phase Solutions: Shear Viscosity

 as the functional of the concentrations of the solutes, where

-is the free energy of the ideal solution with the thermal wavelength, $\lambda_a$, of solute $a$, $z_a$ is the internal partition function of solute molecule $a$, and $F_{ex}$ is the excess free energy which is determined by the nature of the solution.
+denotes the free energy of the ideal solution with the thermal wavelength, $\lambda_a$, of the $a$-th solute, $z_a$ is the internal partition function of the $a$-th solute molecule, and $F_{ex}$ is the excess free energy which is determined by the nature of the solution.
 The direct correlation functions are determined by

-Equations (\ref{stoch_dft}) together with the relation (\ref{correlator_2}) can be considered as fundamental equations in the theory of the relaxation kinetics of nonequilibrium concentration fluctuations of solutes in multicomponent solutions towards equilibrium.
+Equations (\ref{stoch_dft}) together with the relation (\ref{correlator_2}) can be considered as fundamental equations in the theory of relaxation kinetics of nonequilibrium concentration fluctuations of solutes in multicomponent solutions towards equilibrium.

-In particular, when in the solution only one solute is dissolved, eq. (\ref{stoch_dft}) reduces to
+Specifically, for a solution containing only one solute, eq. (\ref{stoch_dft}) reduces to

 or in the Fourier-representation

 where $k=|\bold{k}|$ and we have introduced the Fourier-images of the functions

 and introduced the diffusion operator in the Fourier-representation